 Designed in collaboration with the brilliant Seedball (SEEDBALL – a simpler way to grow from seed), this is a collection of wild plants to help you grow your own sustainable food with minimal effort and create an edible sanctuary in your garden.

-Each ball contains approximately 30 seeds from a mix of Primrose, Shepherd’s purse, Wild garlic, Borage, Red clover, Pignut and Lady’s Smock – add year round food to any sized garden, even balcony or window boxes will work!
+A simpler and more natural way to grow from seed using a collection of delicious edible wildflowers.
+Each ball contains approximately 30 seeds from a mix of primrose, pignut, wild garlic, lady’s smock, borage, shepherds purse and red clover- add year round food to any sized garden, even balcony or window boxes will work!